biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 ## Road map

+Based on above explorations of APIs we believe we can create our own workflow for paper submissions on top of the OSF-API.
+In the next step we can opt for Zenodo to store the accompanying source code and data to create one or more citeable DOIs.
+Zenodo allows storing up to 50Gb of data per person --- in this case the uploading author --- which should be good enough for most projects.

 We have defined a road map which can greatly improve the user experience of BioHackrXiv.org.
 Creating our own front-end and workflow will free us to lower the barrier to entry even more for publishing group efforts in a citeable paper.
 In time we can provide the option of storing code+data with the PDF.
-Even later we may be able to explore running reproducible environments using that code and data, maybe using the type of continuous integration systems that are on offer.
-Anyway, the itemised roadmap in a feasible order might be:
+Even later we may be able to explore running reproducible environments using that code and data using the type of continuous integration systems that are availble through github, for example.

+EuropePMC gets its data from OSF and that has issues.
+The solution is to write our own uploader that can push to OSF and/or Zenodo to get an API.
+Advantage: choice for DOI generation.
+No double input for author name.
+Automatic ORCIDs and other metadata.

+The itemised roadmap in a feasible order might be:

 1. Replace BioHackrXiv front page with our own and use the OSF API to submit the PDF making the process easier and avoiding duplication of entering author names etc. We can keep using the OSF editorial workflow initially.
+1. Validate the metadata on EuropePMC and OpenCitations through comparison with our RDF backend
 1. Replace OSF editorial workflow so we can more easily support editorial delegation to biohackathon organisers.
 Another aspect may be internationalisation of the front-ends.

 The justification for this work is that there may be hundreds of biohackathons in the coming years and, supposing we have a nice setup, it may be possible to get thousands of publications.